2026 Caminos

 11 days / 10 nights

-walk north on the Camino Portugués
+walk north through Portugal and Spain on the Camino Portugués

 80 miles / 130 km